Nourishing food provides health and vitality

 Organically produced food is higher in nutrient content and free from most toxic residues.
 The highest organic standards are those practiced by biodynamic farmers.

-Cows raised on pasture eating grass, rather than confined and eating grain, have more vitamins A and E, beta carotene, amino acids, and CLAs (conjugated linoleic acids that decrease cancer, atherosclerosis, and diabetes) and much lower risk of E. coli and other infections.
+Cows raised on pasture eating grass, rather than confined and eating grain, have more vitamins A and E, beta-carotene, amino acids, and CLAs (conjugated linoleic acids that decrease cancer, atherosclerosis, and diabetes) and much lower risk of E. coli and other infections.
 No radiation, antibiotics, or hormones are used.
-Grass-fed beef also has 1/3 less calories than grain-fed beef.
+Grass-fed beef also has 1/3 fewer calories than grain-fed beef.

 Chickens and eggs have much higher levels of nutrients, and essentially no risk of salmonella or other infections, when they are raised outdoors (free-range), eating grass and insects.

 Broth made from meat and animal bones is a good source of calcium, iodine, magnesium, potassium and other minerals to build bones.
 It contains glycosaminoglycans to nourish and heal joints.
 It contains gelatin, an excellent aid to digestion and absorption.